SRGSSR/playsrg-apple/docs/CUSTOM_URLS_AND_UNIVERSAL_LINKS.md

 ## Changelog

+#### iOS application

-- Version iOS 3.8.3: New micropage action.
+- 3.8.3 version: New micropage action.
 Share supported hostnames to the JS script.
-- Version iOS 3.6.8: New livestreams page action.
+- 3.6.8 version: New livestreams page action.
-- Version iOS 3.2.0: New section page action and module page action removal (modules not available on the web portal and in applications anymore).
+- 3.2.0 version: New section page action and module page action removal (modules not available on the web portal and in applications anymore).
-- Version iOS 2.9.6: Version 2 of universal link support.
+- 2.9.6 version: Universal link version 2 support.

+#### tvOS application

+- 1.8.3 version: New micropage action.
+- 1.0.0 version: New media and show actions.

 ## Examples